vishalcloudyuga/dcos-docs/1.8/usage/managing-services/uninstall.md

     $ dcos package uninstall chronos
     ```

-### Web interface
+### Uninstalling a service using the UI

-From the DC/OS web interface you can uninstall services from the **Services** or **Universe** tab.
+From the DC/OS UI you can uninstall services from the **Services** or **Universe** tab.
 The Universe tab shows all of the available DC/OS services from package [repositories](/docs/1.8/usage/repo/).
-The Services tab provides a full featured interface to the native DC/OS Marathon instance.
+The Services tab provides a full-featured interface to the native DC/OS Marathon instance.

 ### Universe tab

-1. Navigate to the **Universe** page in the DC/OS [web interface](/docs/1.8/usage/webinterface/#universe).
+1. Navigate to the **Universe** page in the DC/OS [UI](/docs/1.8/usage/webinterface/#universe).

 2. Click on the **Installed** tab to see your installed services.